Print

 JSON, object, array…

-If you have a list of locations and their properties, you can put this information into a unstructured text paragraph: “Location A is at 5 Main Street, located in New York City.
-The next location is also in NYC, but in Lower Manhattan.”
+“Location A is at 5 Main Street, located in New York City.
+The next location is also in NYC but in Lower Manhattan.”

-Programmers use simple text files but with structured text in them.
+Programmers use simple text files with structured text in them.

 The free JSON Content Importer understands JSON, whereas the PRO JCI Plugin understands JSON, XML, and CSV.